Flash Fill in Excel: The Ultimate Guide to Mastering Data Entry Automation

 Flash Fill Limitations

-While Flash Fill is a powerful and convenient tool, it's important to be aware of its limitations:
+While Flash Fill is a powerful and convenient tool, don't forget to be aware of its limitations:

 - Not Dynamic: Flash Fill results are static.
 If the source data changes, the Flash Fill results will not automatically update.
 You will need to re-run Flash Fill to update the results.